UweKeim/dot-net-transitions/README.md

 [![Build state](https://travis-ci.org/UweKeim/dot-net-transitions.svg?branch=master)](https://travis-ci.org/UweKeim/dot-net-transitions "Travis CI build status")

-I've copied this repository from [Google Code](https://code.google.com/p/dot-net-transitions/) to save it from disappearing when Google Code shuts down.

 ## Overview

 The Transitions library lets you create animated transitions of any properties of user-interface elements for .NET.
 It provides an easy way to perform UI animations in .NET in a similar way to the Core Animation library for Apple and the iPhone.